EricWay1024/Homological-Algebra-Notes/main.typ

   $
     d_1(P_1) = M_0 = ker epsilon_0
   $
   Thus the chain in exact at $P_0$.
-The precedure above can be then iterated for any $n >= 1$ and the resultant chain is infinitely long.
+The procedure above can be then iterated for any $n >= 1$ and the resultant chain is infinitely long.
   // Set $d_0 = epsilon_0$.

   // Suppose we now have monomorphism $i_(n-1) : M_(n-1) -> P_(n-1)$ and $d_(n-1) : P_(n-1) -> P_(n-2)$